umitakkaya/stats/README.md

 Once you made changes to these files, please remember to restart the application:

+    docker-compose down && docker-compose up

+AAlternatively you can restart the application in detached mode:

     docker-compose down && docker-compose up --detach

 ### Logs